top of page

 -

-Are there any side effects during or after the procedure?While eyebrows may show little after effect, eyeliner and lips may show slight to moderate swelling.
-This is very dependent upon the amount of work performed.As examples; an eyelash enhancement will show very little response to the tattooing procedure compared to a more moderate response when wide eyeliner is performed.
-The same philosophy applies to lip color procedures.
-A lip liner or blended lip liner will show less effects of the procedure than that of a full lip color.
-Also, some people swell more from minor skin infractions than others.During the procedure there may be some minor bleeding.
-This again, is client specific.
-Many people take blood thinners on a daily basis so some slight bleeding would be expected.
-Others show little or no signs of bleeding.
-Bruising is rare but again, if a person is on blood thinners, bruising could occur.
-What is seen more often is that eyebrows rarely if ever produce any bruising; minor bruising during eyeliner procedures is possible if the skin being tattooed is very thin and close to the vascular system.
-This also applies to lip procedures in the event the client is more mature.
-If bruising does occur, typically it is minor and subsides in a few days.There is usually some tenderness for a few days.
-The color is much darker than you may expect for the first six to ten days.
-Other less often reported side effects are difficult to determine due to the individuality of each person’s biological system.
-This is why professional permanent cosmetic technicians require a client history profile be filled out to assess different factors that may contribute to your experience after the tattooing procedure has been completed.
+What are the side effects during or after the permanent makeup procedure?While eyebrows may show little after effect, eyeliner and lips may show slight to moderate swelling, depending on the amount of work performed.
+For example, an eyelash enhancement will show very little response compared to a more moderate response when wide eyeliner is performed.
+Similarly, a lip liner or blended lip liner will show fewer effects than a full lip color.
+Some people swell more from minor skin infractions than others.
+During the procedure, there may be minor bleeding, especially for those who take blood thinners daily.
+Bruising is rare but possible, particularly during eyeliner procedures if the skin is very thin and close to the vascular system.
+This also applies to lip procedures for more mature clients.
+If bruising occurs, it is typically minor and subsides in a few days.
+There is usually some tenderness for a few days, and the color is much darker than expected for the first six to ten days.
+Other less common side effects are difficult to determine due to individual biological differences.
+This is why professional permanent cosmetic technicians require a client history profile to assess factors that may contribute to your experience after the procedure.
+Always follow the aftercare instructions provided to minimize any side effects.

 -